pegasystems/pega-datascientist-tools/README.md

   </a>
 </p>

-Open source tooling that helps Data Scientists working with Pega AI to analyze Pega decisioning and modeling performance.
+Open source tooling that helps data scientists working with Pega AI to analyze Pega decisioning and modeling performance.

 We release this under the Apache 2.0 license and welcome contributing back, preferably through pull requests, but just submitting an Issue or sending a note to the authors is fine too.